 The deposit is a result of the effort to make the Julut language data of the PhD project accessible to more than just the author and the speech community.
-The research solely on Julut began with the PhD project in summer 2013 and has been completed for the moment when the dissertation was published in December 2020 (ISBN 978-3-89645-771-4).
-The deposited data will encompass recorded stories and songs, a lexicon of verbs and nouns and some sentence-by-sentence analysed stories.
-The recorded material covers various genres, such as folktales, procedures, history and cultural practices.
+The research solely on Julut began with the PhD project in summer 2013 and has been completed for the moment when the dissertation was published in December 2020.
+The deposited data will encompass recorded stories and songs, a 600 noun lexicon, the Toolbox data, written-down stories, annotated stories and images of the two editions of the Julut Alphabet book.
+The collected material covers various genres, such as folktales, procedures, history and cultural practices.

 The region of the Nuba Mountains is characterised by an extreme linguistic diversity.
 Very little is known about the languages, their genetic affiliations and their contact histories.
 The documentary data in this collection will contribute to a better understanding of Nuba Mountain languages, including their typological, genetic and areal character.